 In commission for Staalbankiers (The Hague, The Netherlands) Hageman creates a diptych on "St. George and the Dragon."
 He starts working on the series "The Five Senses" (nudes) and portraits.
 Has several expositions in The Netherlands and Germany.
 In 2003 he has been an artist in residence in Spain where he has been working on a new series, "The Panorama of Callosa en Sarria."

 In 2005 he starts the 'Classical Academy of painting art' in Groningen (Netherlands), a private school which has quickly become a leading institute in the field of traditional craftmanship in the Netherlands.

-He starts working on the series "The Seven Deadly Sins", and "the lovelife of Zeus" and has a lot of publications in catalogi, newspapers and periodicals.
+He starts working on the series "The Seven Deadly Sins", and "the lovelife of Zeus" and has a lot of exhibitions all over the Netherlands and many publications in catalogi, newspapers and periodicals.